iCoderabhishek/ToddlerUI/README.md

 * Animations
   …and more.

-> For more components or custom needs, contact the (author)[https://github.com/iCoderabhishek]
+> For more components or custom needs, [contact the author](https://github.com/iCoderabhishek).

 ## Usage